NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Introduction

-We present NORi (pronounced noh-ree, which refers to a dried edible seaweed in Japanese): an ocean boundary layer parameterization that combines the strengths of physics-based and machine-learned parameterizations.
+We present NORi (pronounced noh-ree, a dried edible seaweed in Japanese): an ocean BL parameterization that combines the strengths of physics-based and machine-learned parameterizations.
 The philosophy is to start with as simple a physics-based parameterization as possible and then augment it with a data-trained neural network.
-The physics-based model is a first-order diffusive closure similar to the Pacanowski-Philander model \cite{pacanowski_parameterization_1981} where the eddy diffusivity is a simple function of the local gradient Richardson number.
+The physics-based model is a first-order diffusive closure similar to the Pacanowski--Philander model~\cite{pacanowski_parameterization_1981} where the eddy diffusivity is a simple function of the local gradient Richardson number.
 To capture the additional mixing physics of entrainment, the parameterization is augmented with neural networks trained \textit{a posteriori} with high-resolution simulations of upper ocean turbulence.
-The \textit{a posteriori} calibration uses a neural ordinary differential equation (NODE) framework~\cite{chen_neural_2019, rackauckas_universal_2021} where the parameterization is integrated forward in time within fully-differentiable ODE solvers.
-This is a continuation of~\citeA<>[arXiv]{ramadhan_capturing_2023}, which pioneered the idea of modeling turbulent fluxes in convective scenarios using a physical closure (convective adjustment) augmented with neural networks, trained in an \textit{a posteriori} fashion.
-Our work expands upon~\citeA<>[arXiv]{ramadhan_capturing_2023} by including effects of wind-driven mixing and taking into account realistic thermodynamics of seawater.
-NORi considers the full nonlinear equation of state \cite{roquet_accurate_2015} and provides a closure for the complete suite of prognostic variables for ocean boundary layer dynamics: momentum, temperature, and salinity.
-We show that incorporating known physics into the parameterization reduces the amount of data required for training, allows the use of a small neural network, and improves model generalizability and numerical stability.
-Like all other vertical mixing schemes for the boundary layer mentioned above, NORi currently focuses on mixing processes that deepen the boundary layer, assuming that the large-scale model resolves lateral instabilities due to the mesoscales and submesoscales that drive restratification.
+The \textit{a posteriori} calibration uses a neural ordinary differential equation framework~\cite{chen_neural_2019, rackauckas_universal_2021} where the parameterization is integrated forward in time within fully differentiable ODE solvers.
+NORi considers the full nonlinear equation of state~\cite{roquet_accurate_2015} and provides a closure for the complete suite of prognostic variables for the dynamics of the ocean BL: momentum, temperature, and salinity.
+We show that incorporating known physics into the parameterization reduces the amount of data required for training, allows the use of a small neural network, and improves the model's generalization ability and numerical stability.
+We find that NORi compares favorably in accuracy and computational performance with the $k$-$\epsilon$ parameterization~\cite{umlauf_second-order_2005}, considered a gold standard for high-resolution BL simulations, and the CATKE parameterization~\cite{wagner_formulation_2025}, a recently developed closure for use in global ocean simulations.
+Like all BL vertical mixing schemes, NORi parameterizes processes that deepen the BL, assuming that the large-scale model resolves lateral mesoscale and submesoscale instabilities that restratify the BL.
+The novelty of NORi lies in the design paradigm as well as in the training strategy, which are applicable for the design of neural network-based parameterizations in general.
+Instead of using a large neural network to learn the entire parameterization scheme or restricting a neural network to calibrate specific parameters in a complex physics-based model, we design a simple scheme that captures the bulk of the physical process to be parameterized and then leverage the expressivity of neural networks to learn the residual physics that the base scheme does not capture.